ptr-cs/react-weather-app/README.md

 ## Features

-- Display past precipitation data.
+- Display past precipitation data and other data within individual React components.
 - Interactive charts and graphs.
 - Responsive design for mobile and desktop.
-- Easy to use and navigate.
+- Easy to use and navigate; Bootstrap is used for the User Interface (UI).

 ## Installation